 Time is often not on your side in a boundary dispute given that they frequently arise when a property owner wants to make improvements on the property or list the property for sale.
 Litigating the dispute in court can take months, even years, to reach a conclusion.
 In the meantime, neither party will be able to move forward with planned improvements or a sale of the property.
 Mediation offers a cost-effective and time-saving alternative.

 A trained mediator acts as a neutral third party who works with both sides to resolve the dispute outside the courtroom.
 The goal of mediation is to reach a mutually agreeable settlement that avoids the time and expense of traditional litigation.
-Both the selection of the mediator and the cost of mediation are shared by the parties.
+Both the selection and the cost of the mediator are shared by the parties.
 If the parties are unable to resolve the dispute through mediation, the option to pursue a traditional lawsuit remains available to both parties.

 If you are involved in a boundary dispute, consider mediation in lieu of traditional litigation.
 Our experienced boundary dispute mediator can help you resolve your dispute without unnecessary expenses and delays.